annabelkeppelpalmer/capstone-project/README.md

 ### **Measuring the attitudes of governments towards their female population:**

-*A cluster analysis on discriminatory policies* by Annabel Keppel-Palmer
+*A cluster analysis on discriminatory policies* Annabel Keppel-Palmer
+Pace University, Seidenberg School of Computer Science and Information Systems Advisor : Christell Scharff

 ### Data